-Mr. Boreyko’s discography with the Stuttgart Radio Orchestra includes recordings of Arvo Pärt's Lamentate and Valentyn Silvestrov’s Symphony No. 6 (both for ECM) and the premiere recording of the Suite from Shostakovich’s Lady Macbeth of the Mtsensk District for Hänssler Classics.
-He has also recorded Tchaikovsky’s Manfred Symphony with the Düsseldorf Symphony and Lutosławski’s Chain 2 with the Los Angeles Philharmonic for Yarling Records.
-With Orchestre National de Belgique, Mr. Boreyko continues his extensive recording project of the complete Shostakovich symphonies, having already recorded Nos.1, 4, 6, 9, and 15 with the Stuttgart Radio Orchestra.
+Mr. Boreyko’s discography with the Stuttgart Radio Orchestra (of which he previously served as Principal Guest Conductor) includes recordings of Pärt's Lamentate and Silvestrov’s Symphony No. 6 (both for ECM records), the premiere recording of his original version of the Suite from Lady Macbeth of the Mtsensk District, and Shostakovich’s Symphonies Nos.
+1, 4, 6, 8, 9, and 15 on Hänssler Classics.
+He has also recorded Tchaikovsky’s Manfred Symphony with the Düsseldorf Symphony, and Lutosławski’s Chain 2 with the Los Angeles Philharmonic for Yarling Records.
+Mr. Boreyko recorded Górecki’s Symphony No. 4 with the London Philharmonic for Nonesuch, which was subsequently also premiered by the Los Angeles Philharmonic in the US under his direction.